hereisderek/CP65S/README.md

 -------

 Notes:

 1. Change to EFI boot in bios setting and GPT disk partition format.
 (It's long over-due if you haven't used them already)

+2. To open boot menu when boot, click F7, to re-order boot priority you can either do it via bios (f2) or via efi shell (forgot what the actual command is but google is your friend)

-2. Everything should work out-of-box, however, if you are greeted by garbled screen (especially on install/recovery/10.13) you can try close your lcd and reopen it (thus put to sleep briefly) or Fn+F12, or try a different ig-platform
+3. Everything should work out-of-box, however, if you are greeted by garbled screen (especially on install/recovery/10.13) you can try close your lcd and reopen it (thus put to sleep briefly) or Fn+F12, or try a different ig-platform

-3. As for imessage/face time, you are on your own.
+4. As for imessage/face time, you are on your own.
 There're plenty of guides online.

-4. Stock wifi card(RTL87223BE) is not supported by Mac OS, there's no solution for it yet.
+5. Stock wifi card(RTL87223BE) is not supported by Mac OS, there's no solution for it yet.
 Find a supported one or grab a usb wifi

 -------